-St. Matthew 27:46

-Good Friday is the day of holy sacrifice.
-On this day, we remember and participate in everything that happened to Jesus-his passion, crucifixion, death, and burial.
-During the service, we stand at the foot of the cross, witnessing the passion and love of our Lord just as St. Mary, His mother, and St. John, His beloved disciple, both did that day.
-The black veil covers the Altar, and the Golgotha is placed during Mid-Lent.
-This represents Christ's sadness, pain, and sorrow when He took the sins of the

-world upon Himself.
+Great Friday is the day of holy sacrifice.
+On this day we remember and participate in everything that happened to Jesus - His Passion, Crucifixion, Death, and Burial.
+During the service, we stand at the foot of the Cross witnessing the passion and the love of our Lord just as St. Mary, His mother, and St. John, His beloved disciple, both did that day.
+The black veil covers the Altar and the Golgotha placed during Mid-Lent.
+This represents Christ's sadness, pain, and sorrow when He took the sin of the world upon Himself.
+Christ Died for us God made Adam in His own image, and gave him paradise to take care of and live in.
+In Genesis 2:16-17, He also gave one simple commandment to Adam saying, "You may eat from every tree in the garden; but from the tree of the knowledge of good and evil you may not eat; for in whatever day, you eat from it, you shall die by death."

-The Crucifixion

-Christ Died for us

-God made Adam in His own image and gave him paradise to take care of and live in.
-In Genesis 2:16-17, He also gave one simple commandment to Adam, saying, "You may eat from every tree in the garden; but from the tree of the knowledge of good and evil you may not eat; for in whatever day you eat from it, you shall die by death."